Categories

 One tip I’ve learned is to look for deals at the end of the winter season when retailers are bringing in their summer ranges.
 This is equally valid online and in-store.
 Often your Antarctic trip is booked months or even years in advance, so it is usually possible to pounce on some significant reductions on high-quality gear, and then keep it stowed ready for your trip.

 You don’t always have to spend a fortune to get good quality gear.
 Famous name brands often have a price tag to match.
 Of course, it is very important to carefully check exactly what you are buying – showerproof is not interchangeable with waterproof!
-I have found some fantastic kit by looking in unexpected places, such as local builders’ merchant catalogues.
+I have found some fantastic gear by looking in unexpected places, such as local builders’ merchant catalogues.
 Here you sometimes find gems with hardwearing, high-performance gear priced with economy in mind, but without the flashy looks of a slick designer brand.

 A small aircraft on the tarmac with adventure travellers boarding